Skip to content

 Ways minimalism is used in education and outreach:

-• Art classes focusing on minimalist techniques
+• Art classes focusing on minimalist drawing techniques

 • Public art projects with minimalist themes